HarshitGulgulia/urlshortner/readme.md

    ii)python manage.py runserver //This is to run the site locally
 4. A link http://127.0.0.1:8000/ will be generated. ctrl+click on it.
 The site will open in the browser.

-#The website is also deployed.You can check it using the following URL- https://urlmakeshorter.herokuapp.com/